 - Key deliverables, conferences, or events

-Above all, companies’ client wants product manager to get the job done by the deadline.
+Above all, companies’ client wants the product manager to get the job done by the deadline.
 Clients say they want the product manager to finish the job within time.
-Phased objectives ensure that he do that on the right track.
+Phased objectives ensure that he does that on the right track.
 The product manager can know if he has completed half the project at the end of his half-time.
 And so on.